Visiting Arab Journalist Program: 2014

 Application letters and letters of recommendation should be sent to

-Applications for the academic year beginning September 2013 must be submitted electronically by July 1, 2013.
+Applications for the fellowship term beginning in September 2014 must be submitted electronically by July 1, 2014.

 All applications will be reviewed by an outside independent expert panel.
 Final selection will be made by the Woodrow Wilson International Center for Scholars.